SachsA/Arcade/README.md

   ```sh
         make
 ```
-  >  Will commpile the entire project.
+  >  Will compile the entire project.

   ```sh
         make core